ffeerdous/csci2020u/README.md

 ## Git Commands

 - How do I clone a repository? `git clone`
-- How do I commit changes?
+- How do I commit changes? `git commit`
-- How do I switch between branches?
+- How do I switch between branches? `git checkout`
-- How do I stage changes?
+- How do I stage changes? `git add`
-- How do I push changes?
+- How do I push changes? `git push`
-- How do I pull changes?
+- How do I pull changes? `git pull`

 ## Part 1: The Basics